KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **By:** Doug\#8888, Zephan\#9493, HailCorporate\#2970, and ayynish\#5408

-In EC, **both hydro and electro auras may coexist and persist together**.
+In EC, **both Hydro and Electro auras may coexist and persist together**.

 * This means that when you use a Hydro/Electro trigger on a Electro/Hydro aura, you are simultaneously adding a second elemental gauge and reducing the first elemental gauge.
 * The elemental trigger normally disappears after any reaction.
-In electro-charged, it can persist as an aura.
+In Electro-charged, it can persist as an aura.
-* Electro-charged can also spread to adjacent targets if the following conditions are fulfilled
+* Electro-Charged can also spread to adjacent targets if the following conditions are fulfilled
-  * Trigger electro-charged on an enemy with Electro
+  * Trigger Electro-Charged on an enemy with Electro
   * Surrounding enemies have a Hydro aura
   * NOTE: The chain lightning simply applies the Electro damage.
 It will not apply auras.
 * The **strength** \(~9 or ~12s\) of the aura **matters when calculating how long electrocharged will last.**
 * Why is this significant?
-  * Easy maintenance of electro aura on an enemy for 4TS, Lion’s roar effect.
+  * Easy maintenance of Electro aura on an enemy for 4TS, Lion’s roar effect.
-  * Easier to trigger reactions if the triggering element persists as an aura instead of disappearing \(as it would normally in all other Transformative reactions\)
+  * Easier to trigger reactions if the triggering Element persists as an aura instead of disappearing \(as it would normally in all other Transformative reactions\)

-Consider the following Electro-charged concepts:
+Consider the following Electro-Charged concepts:

-* Electro-charged damage ticks once per second starting from the initial reaction.
+* Electro-Charged damage ticks once per second starting from the initial reaction.
 In other words, EC has a **CD of 1 second** and can **only damage an enemy once per second.** Multiple ECs on one enemy cannot exist.
   * Refer to this [video](https://www.youtube.com/watch?v=HGF484QYHpQ).
 Each tick of EC \(777 damage\) appears 60 frames apart.
   * There is 1 exception to the 1 tick/second rule which is covered below.
-* When electro-charged occurs, **it removes a certain duration from both hydro and electro auras.** Every second thereafter, it will continue to tick **as long as there is at least 0.5s of electro and hydro aura remaining.** The duration removed from each aura depends on the strength of the original elemental aura
+* When Electro-Charged occurs, **it removes a certain duration from both Hydro and Electro auras.** Every second thereafter, it will continue to tick **as long as there is at least 0.5s of Electro and Hydro aura remaining.** The duration removed from each aura depends on the strength of the original elemental aura
   * Please refer to [Zephan’s post](https://docs.google.com/document/d/1FaLYqA7MBow0DNBPUc2b9t_dEBhvRT-vs-l03PW0Wu8/edit#heading=h.53c0yy4z9ews) for evidence
-* If an EC reaction occurs such that the remaining hydro or electro aura is 1s&gt;x&gt;0.5s, there will be **an early “second” tick** of EC before the 1 second interval.
+* If an EC reaction occurs such that the remaining Hydro or Electro aura is 1s&gt;x&gt;0.5s, there will be **an early “second” tick** of EC before the 1 second interval.
-* If an EC reaction occurs such that the remaining hydro or electro aura is &lt;0.5s, there will NOT be an early “second” tick of EC.
+* If an EC reaction occurs such that the remaining Hydro or Electro aura is &lt;0.5s, there will NOT be an early “second” tick of EC.
 * Please read below for explanations and video evidence.

-### What determines how much duration is removed from an existing electro/hydro aura?
+### What determines how much duration is removed from an existing Electro/Hydro aura?

-* If a strong electro or hydro aura is applied, each tick of electro-charged removes ~3s of duration.
+* If a strong Electro or Hydro aura is applied, each tick of Electro-Charged removes ~3s of duration.
-* If a weak electro or hydro aura is applied, each tick of electro-charged removes ~5s of duration
+* If a weak Electro or Hydro aura is applied, each tick of Electro-Charged removes ~5s of duration
 * [Example](https://youtu.be/JWeK6qtL26U) of Strong Electro trigger into Strong Hydro aura
 * [Example](https://youtu.be/v1xuYfczulQ) of Weak Electro trigger into Strong Hydro aura
 * [Example](https://youtu.be/IOtFJQAbDf4) of Strong Hydro trigger into Strong Electro aura